 Smart Mouthware: Control Phone or Computer Using Tongue

 Author: JJ Moritz, President, Sapien LLC | Contact: sapienllc.com

+Synopsis: Smart Mouthware Computer Mouse is a touchpad built into an orthodontic retainer that allows users to move the cursor by moving their tongue across the roof of the mouth.
+Colin was frustrated with the head-tracking mouse he uses because he had to perform extra actions every time he wanted to right-click or scroll.
 Clicking is performed by flattening the tongue against the roof of the mouth, and scrolling is performed by rapidly flicking the tongue across the pad in the desired direction of the scroll.

 Fort Collins startup builds retainer to control your computer and phone.
 JJ Moritz and Matt Schultz have created an orthodontic retainer that allows a user to control their phone or computer with their tongue.

 Sapien LLC makes assistive technology and neuroscience research tools and is based in Fort Collins, CO.
 Founded in 2014 by Dr. John Williams and JJ Moritz, the company aims to create products that enable and empower people.